varshithreddybobbala/Data-Analysis-on-Diwali-sales/README.md

-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales Libraries used are Numpy,Pandas,Matplotlib
+Analyzing Diwali sales data to improve customer experience and sales Libraries used are Numpy,Pandas,Matplotlib